 I have a Bright Futures scholarship in addition to the Community of Scholars funds I have been awarded.
 Am I able to get money from both sources?

 Yes, the Community of Scholars scholarship is added to other scholarships, such as Bright Futures, that you may be eligible for.
 Since your scholarships may total more than your cost of tuition each Fall and Spring, you will normally receive a check for the additional money that is not used for tuition.
 These funds can be used to offset the cost of textbooks or to help prepare for eventual transfer to a four-year institution.

 What degrees fit best with the requirements of the Community of Scholars?

 Students pursuing any AA or AS degree may join the Community of Scholars.
 However, students enrolled in an AA degree will find that the honors classes tend to fit best with their overall program of study.
 Specifically, students seeking majors with few pre-requisites for transfer will find they can easily take the required honors courses as part of their overall AA degree.
 Since AS degrees tend to focus on more specific hands-on courses, membership in the Community of Scholars would require additional classes beyond those necessary for completing the degree requirements.
-Students are encouraged to work with Mr. Kirk to facilitate graduating from the program in as timely a manner as possible.
+Students are encouraged to work with Mr. Jenkins to facilitate graduating from the program in as timely a manner as possible.